MFS in Forensic Science

 Established by the American Academy of Forensic Sciences (AAFS), FEPAC accreditation ensures that a student’s education reflects the industry’s best practices and includes the most up-to-date training.
 Students with FEPAC certification are prepared to meet the surging demand for forensic DNA analysis in all areas of law enforcement.

-Outcomes |
+Student Outcomes

 ---|---|---|---|---|---|

-100% | 100% | 100% | 100% | 100% |
+Final Passing for all | 100% | 100% | 100% | 100% | 100% |

 "I want students to remember that every case there is a family that needs to be reunited with their loved one, a victim that needs closure or a criminal that, if not apprehended, will hurt other people."